zefoy/ngx-perfect-scrollbar/README.md

 scrollYMarginOffset     // Offset before enabling the Y scroller (Default: 0).
 ```

-For more detailed documentation with all the supported events / options see the [Perfect Scrollbar documentation](https://github.com/utatti/perfect-scrollbar/).
+For more detailed documentation with all the supported events / options see the the Perfect Scrollbar documentation.

 ##### Available control / helper functions (provided by the directive):